The Vital Connection Between Pavement Testing and Road Safety!

 New Blog: High Oil prices forces more Pavement Management Planning

-It is difficult times for those responsible for our pavements and roads.
-The sky-high price increases on oil does not just affect the cost of driving vehicles, it also has a very high impact on the price of asphalt, since asphalt is a byproduct of oil.
+These times are difficult for those responsible for our pavement and roads.
+The large price increase of oil does not only affect the cost of driving vehicles, but it also has a large impact on the price of asphalt, since asphalt is a byproduct of oil.

-Read our blog about this topic and feel free to comment on how the high oil prices affect you in your job.
-You find the blog here
+Read our blog about this topic and feel free to comment on how high oil prices affect you in your job.

 New blog: Do you evaluate the Boeing Bump Index (BBI)

-The Boeing Bump Index (BBI) is a parameter introduced by the Federal Aviation Administration (FAA) in the 2009 for the airport pavement roughness evaluation, specifically for runway.
+The Boeing Bump Index (BBI) is a parameter introduced by the Federal Aviation Administration (FAA) in the 2009 for the airport pavement roughness evaluation, specifically for runways.

-But why should you even bother about the roughness of the runway, when passengers are only there for a few minutes, compared to the time passengers spend in their vehicles on roads?
+But why should you care about the roughness of the runway when passengers are only there for a few minutes in comparison to the time passengers spend in their vehicles on roads?

 Why do you need to measure both PCN and PCI at your airport?

-Airport pavements play a key role in the safety of passengers and aircraft during ground maneuvers, such as taxi, take off and landing, it must provide the required support, the necessary friction and stay in a proper maintenance condition not to generate any possible foreign object debris (FOD) potentially danger for the airplane and dangerous situations for the people it carries .
-Even a small inconvenient can generate a considerable operative issue to the flight and the airport, generating a consistent money loss or safety risk.
-For this reason, it is important to maintain the pavement in good condition and carry out a constant monitoring of all pavement characteristics, such as bearing capacity, friction, roughness, visual survey, etc.
+Airport pavement plays a vital role in the safety of passengers and aircrafts during ground maneuvers such as taxi, take off, and landing.
+The ground must provide the required support and necessary friction while staying in proper condition as to not generate any foreign object debris (FOD) that could be potentially dangerous for the airplane and passengers.
+Even a minor inconvenience can lead to significant operational issues for both the flight and the airport, resulting in substantial financial losses or safety risks.
+Therefore, it is crucial to maintain the pavement in optimal condition and regularly monitor all pavement characteristics, including bearing capacity, friction, roughness, visual assessment, and more.

 Is the deflectometer becoming obsolete?